RazmikMovsisyan/loopin/README.md

 ---

 ## Overview
-The newsletter feature allows users to subscribe and unsubscribe from a newsletter without email confirmation.
+The newsletter feature allows users to subscribe and unsubscribe from a newsletter without email confirmation, as advised by my Mentor Marcel.
 It is integrated into the LoopIn social media platform.

 ---
 ## Backend Implementation